paceval/paceval/new projects/Relational Core Identity/README.md

 2.  **Emotional Compass**
     Instead of goals and tasks, RCIF operates with fields like trust, boundary, inner freedom, resonance, and co-regulation.
 3.  **Co-Creation Layer**
-    The user is not a passive subject — but an active co-creator.
+    The user is not a passive subject, but an active co-creator.
 Decisions emerge *relationally*, not procedurally.

 ## Use Cases